Invariant Hilbert Schemes and Luna's Etale Slice Theorem: Introduction

 \section{Introduction}

-Let $G$ be a reductive algebraic group over over an algebraically closed field $k$ of characteristic zero.
-The {\it Invariant Hilbert scheme} is the scheme parameterizing $G$-stable closed subschemes of an affine $G$-scheme $X$ of finite type $k$.
-Here a $G$-scheme means a scheme with an action of $G$.
-It is introduced by Alexeev and Brion in \cite{ab05} for the case $G$ is connected.
-The existence of invariant Hilbert schemes for non connected $G$ is proved in \cite{brion}.
+Let $k$ be an algebraically closed field of characteristic zero, $G$ a reductive algebraic group over $k$ and $X$ a scheme of finite type over $k$ with an action of $G$.
+Let ${\rm Irr}(G)$ be the set of isomorphism classes of irreducible $G$-modules and $h\colon{\rm Irr}(G) \longrightarrow \mathbb{N}$ be a function (such a function is called a {\it Hilbert function}).
+The {\it invariant Hilbert scheme} ${{\rm Hilb}^{G}_{h}}(X)$ is the scheme parametrizing $G$-stable closed subschemes $Z$ of $X$ such that the coordinate ring of $Z$ is isomorphic to ${\bigoplus}_{M \in {\rm Irr}(G)}M^{\oplus h(M)}$ as a $G$-module.
+The invariant Hilbert scheme has been introduced by Alexeev and Brion in \cite{ab05} for the case where $G$ is connected.
+Its existence for non-connected $G$ is proved in \cite[Theorem 2.20]{brion}.

-In \cite{ms10} Maclagan and Smith proved that multigraded Hilbert schemes for polynomial ring $\mathbb{Z}[x,y]$ are smooth and irreducible.
-Therefore invariant Hilbert schemes are smooth and irreducible when $G$ is diagonalizable and $X$ is the affine two space ${\mathbb{A}}^{2}_{k}$ (in this case any action is isomorphic to a linear action).
+In \cite{ms10} Maclagan and Smith proved that the multigraded Hilbert scheme of the polynomial ring $\mathbb{Z}[x,y]$ with a given Hilbert function is smooth and irreducible.
+Therefore the invariant Hilbert schemes are smooth and irreducible when $G$ is diagonalizable and $X$ is the two-dimensional affine space ${\mathbb{A}}^{2}_{k}$ (in this case any action of it is isomorphic to a linear action).
+When $G$ is a classical group and $X$ is a linear representation of $G$, the smoothness of the invariant Hilbert scheme is studied by Terpereau and C. Lehn (\cite{ter12}, \cite{ter14a}, \cite{ter14b} \cite{leter15}).
+If the invariant Hilbert scheme is smooth, it gives a desingularization of the categorical quotient $X\cquot G$.

-Even connectedness is broken for invariant Hilbert schemes which holds for classical Hilbert schemes of projective spaces.
-It is expected, however, that in low dimensional cases or under good conditions of the action which enable us to reduce problems to lower dimensional cases, some geometric properties can be shown in general.
+In general, very little is known about the geometry of invariant Hilbert schemes.
+However, several geometric properties such as smoothness and connectedness are expected when the problems are reduced to low dimensional cases.

-In this article, we show that Luna's etale slice theorem is compatible with invariant Hilbert schemes.
-If $x\in X(k)$ is a smooth point such that the orbit $Gx$ is closed, we show that there are following two etale morphisms by using the slice theorem.
+In this paper, we study invariant Hilbert schemes by applying Luna's {\'e}tale slice theorem.
+When $x\in X(k)$ is a $k$-valued smooth point and the orbit $Gx$ is closed, by using the slice theorem we show that there are two {\'e}tale morphisms

-Here $V$ is a slice at $x$, $G_x$ is the stabilizer of $x$, $h$ is a given Hilbert function with $h(0)=1$ (0 denotes the trivial representation) and $h^{'}$ is a suitable Hilbert function.
-The purpose of this paper is to study these morphisms in detail (see Theorem \ref{b}, Remark \ref{red}).
+Here $V$ is a slice at $x$, $G_x$ is the stabilizer of $x$, $T_{x}V$ is the tangent space of $V$ at $x$, $h$ is a given Hilbert function with $h(0)=1$ (0 denotes the trivial representation) and $h'$ is a suitable Hilbert function.
+In this paper, we study these morphisms in detail (see Theorem \ref{b}, Remark \ref{red}).